⬤ UPDATED 3:07 PM PT · AUG 11, 2026

 • Claimed 60-mile range drops with aggressive riding

-• Still a budget bike: judge brakes and suspension in that context
+• Still a budget bike: judge brakes, suspension & warranty in that context

 • Off-road use only